 New Farm Park

 You can’t go wrong with New Farm Park.
 Jump off the CityCat and grab a BBQ under a tree looking out over the river to the mansions of Hawthorne.
 There’s always someone up for a game of park cricket and come the weekend, it becomes one of the liveliest spots in Brisbane, and not just because the Powerhouse and Watt Restaurant and Bar are just a few steps away.

 City views, playgrounds, cafes and yep, even a beach!
 South Bank has it all and there are free barbecues dotted throughout the parklands.
 Get there early.

 La Balsa Park

 A local’s favourite and a relatively hidden secret on the coast, La Balsa Park hugs the Mooloolah River inlet between Mooloolaba and Point Cartwright.
-Tuck into a BBQ feast as you watch the yachts and trawlers come and go, while the kids lose themselves in the playground.
+Tuck into a BBQ feast as you watch the yachts and trawlers come and go, while the kids lose themselves on the playground.

 Just near the ex-HMAS Brisbane memorial at ‘Alex’ sits a prime outdoor BBQ spot with sweeping views from Point Cartwright as far north as Noosa.
-It’s made even more beautiful right on sunset as you watch the surfers below and you tuck into a BBQ dinner.
+It’s made even more beautiful right on sunset as you watch the surfers below while you tuck into a BBQ dinner.

 Set on one of the most picturesque corners of coastline in Caloundra, Happy Valley is a picnic and BBQ lovers dream – surf on one side, calm passage on the other, fish and chips and ice-cream available across the road, coffee van in the park, and a gorgeous walk in both directions along the Caloundra Coastal Walk if you’re feeling active.